-2.4 EA users: Japanese, Taiwanese, and Korean regions
+2.4 EA users

-EA users supported principally by EA-ARC staff are all those carrying out research based in any Japanese, Taiwanese or Korean Research Institutions or Universities.
+EA users supported principally by EA-ARC staff are all those carrying out research based in any Japanese, Taiwanese or Korean research institutions or universities.
+Pls who belong to institutions or universities outside any Executives and choose the preferred ARC as EA are also supported by the EA ARC.
 However, Taiwan-based researchers can select, via the ALMA science portal that their principal support be based in either the East-Asian, or North-American ARCs, to which their observing time will be allocated.
 Further information about the Taiwan office can be found at: https://alma.asiaa.sinica.edu.tw.